Intersections of blocks of cyclotomic Hecke algebras: Introduction

-In Section~\ref{sec:conj} we introduce the setting, state the conjecture of Trinh and Xue, collect some tools and describe our general approach.
+The paper is structured as follows: In Section~\ref{sec:conj} we introduce the setting, state the conjecture of Trinh and Xue, collect some tools and describe our general approach.
 We then verify the conjecture for groups of exceptional Lie type in Section~\ref{sec:Lie}, proving Theorem~\ref{thm:Lie}.
 In Section~\ref{sec:spets} we formulate an extension of the conjecture to the spetsial setting and prove Theorem~\ref{thm:spets}.